Open Inventor

 What is a Scene Graph?

-Inventor scenes are organized in structures are called scene graphs.
-A scene graph is made up of nodes, which represent 3D objects to be drawn, properties of the 3D objects, nodes that combine other nodes and are used for hierarchical grouping, and others (cameras, lights, etc).
-This nodes are called shape nodes, accordingly, property nodes, group nodes and so on.
+Open Inventor scenes are organized in structures called scene graphs.
+A scene graph consists of nodes, which represent 3D objects to be drawn, properties of the 3D objects, nodes that combine other nodes for hierarchical grouping, and others (such as cameras, lights, etc.).
+These nodes are referred to as shape nodes, property nodes, group nodes, and so on.
 Each node contains one or more pieces of information stored in fields.
-For example, the SoSphere node contains only its radius, stored in its radius field.
+For example, the SoSphere node primarily contains its radius, stored in its radius field.

-The purpose of an Open Inventor file or program is to describe what is referred to as a scene graph.
-You can think of a scene graph as a diagram that has a bunch of lines connecting a bunch of points.
-The points are the objects and properties (called nodes in Open Inventor) that interest you, like a cube, or a cone, or the ability to rotate something around the x-axis by 45 degrees.
-The lines are an indication of the relationship between the points.
+The purpose of an Open Inventor file or program is to describe what is known as a scene graph.
+You can think of a scene graph as a diagram with lines connecting various points.
+The points represent the objects and properties (referred to as nodes in Open Inventor) that interest you, such as a cube, a cone, or the ability to rotate an object around the x-axis by 45 degrees.
+The lines indicate the relationships between the points.

-For example, collections of simple objects can be grouped together to form a more complex object, in which case the node for the complex object would be referred to as the parent node and the simple objects would be referred to as child nodes.
-Once you have a scene graph, you can use a type of program that is referred to as a viewer to render the scene so that you can see what it looks like.
-(On top you have always one kind of output node, i.e. viewer, write action, print dialog.)
-The picture shows how our Inventor scene graph looks like.
-We see a directional light node to modify the lighting property, a sphere node for defining a shape and an examiner viewer node to render the constructed scene.
+For example, collections of simple objects can be grouped together to form a more complex object, in which case the node for the complex object is referred to as the parent node, while the simple objects are called child nodes.
+Once you have a scene graph, you can use a program known as a viewer to render the scene, allowing you to see what it looks like.
+(At the top, there is always one type of output node, such as a viewer, write action, or print dialog.)
+The following image illustrates how our Open Inventor scene graph appears, featuring a directional light node to modify the lighting properties, a sphere node for defining a shape, and an examiner viewer node to render the constructed scene.

 Images/sceneGraphTraversal.png

-During rendering the scene graph is traversed, starting from the root node, from left to right, from top to bottom.
-Nodes to the right (and down) in the graph inherit the traversal state set by nodes to the left (and above), That is why order is important for defining properties to shapes.
+During rendering, the scene graph is traversed starting from the root node, moving from left to right and top to bottom.
+Nodes to the right (and below) in the graph inherit the traversal state set by nodes to the left (and above).
+That is why the order is important when defining properties for shapes.

 Images/simpleNetworkOrder1.png